What is a 503 error?

 Reason 2 - Exceeded inodes and disk space limits

 If a 503 error appeared on the site, and the use of resources is small, it may be a matter of using disk space and/or inodes.
 You can see the usage data on your hosting account dashboard:

-If your site has exceeded the limit number of inodes or the amount of disk space, there are several options for resolving the situation:
+If your site has exceeded the limit of inodes or the amount of disk space, there are several options for resolving the situation:

-- Upgrade your hosting plan: with a higher hosting plan you will receive more resources
+Upgrade your hosting plan: with a higher hosting plan you will receive more resources

-In addition to the first option, you can also integrate Google Drive into your work on the site: a free plan of Google Drive offers 15 GB of disk space, which you can use to store large files (such as documents and images), and add links to them on the site.
+In addition to the first option, you can also integrate Google Drive into your work on the site: a free plan of Google Drive offers 15 GB of disk space, which you can use to store large files (such as videos and images), and add links to them on the site.